edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/configurations.rst

 This is a configuration about an input of a pipeline.

-The GStreamer element used for this is `nvstreammux <https://docs.nvidia.com/metropolis/deepstream/plugin-manual/index.html#page/DeepStream_Plugin_Manual%2Fdeepstream_plugin_details.02.03.html>`_.
+The GStreamer element used for this is `nvstreammux <https://docs.nvidia.com/metropolis/deepstream/plugin-manual/index.html#page/DeepStream_Plugin_Manual%2Fdeepstream_plugin_details.02.03.html>`_ or dstransfermeta.

-Available properties are:
+Available properties of nvstreammux are:

 ======================== =================================================== ======================== ======================== ============
 Property                 Meaning                                             Type                     Range                    Default